 Schools should serve as role models for environmentally responsible behavior.

 Federal, State, local and private sector entities should work together to ensure that resources are used effectively and efficiently to address environmental health and safety concerns.

-The personal safety of our employees, students, as well as the general public is a primary and continuing concern for The Kingston City School District Board of Education.
+The personal safety of our students and employees, as well as the general public, is a primary and continuing concern for The Kingston City School District Board of Education.
 It is our goal to provide every employee and student with a working/learning environment free from recognized hazards that are a potential cause for serious physical harm or impairment.